Digital-Vault/GroceryApp/README.md

 ### Create User Account

 #### Brief Description
-This use case is the process that a user goes through in order to create their account for the application.
+This use case describes the process that a new user goes through in order to create their account for the application.

 #### Actors
 First time users (new users)